Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Apartment Size Constraints

-“Too big for the unit” isn’t, by itself, a lawful reason.
-But if accommodating a very large specific animal would create an unwanted burden (e.g., serious structural concerns) and no reasonable alternative exists, denial may be permissible after an interactive dialogue.
+"Too big for the unit" isn't, by itself, a lawful reason for denial.
+But if accommodating a very large specific animal would create an undue burden, such as serious structural concerns, and no reasonable alternative exists, denial may be permissible after an interactive dialogue.

 State Laws Prohibit Ownership of the Animal